 PROVIDE A CURRENT EMAIL ADDRESS

-Email communication from our office is critical.
-We need to have an accurate email address on file for you to share important reminders and deliver your admissions decision.
+We need to have an accurate email address on file for you to share important reminders.
+We also deliver you a notification by email when your admissions decision is available.
 Our office prefers to communicate directly with applicants throughout the admissions process, so we ask parents and family members to sign up with the Parent Program to get information about the university.

 We strongly recommend using the electronic application.
 You can begin the application once it becomes available after September 1st, and save your progress as you complete each section.